mason1999/python-projects/practice/python.md

     say_hello('Alice')
     say_hello('Bob', 'Eve')

-If the function has more than one parameter, then the last parameter must be the `*varg` parameter.
+If the function has more than one parameter, then the last parameter must be the `*varargs` parameter.

     def say_hello(greeting, *names):
         for name in names: